wariorx/aws-certified-developer-associate-notes/46_SystemsManager.md

 * Collection of acapabilities that enable visibility and control over AWS resources
 * Make use of the **SSM Aggent** in EC2 instances, edge devices, and on-prem servers to update, manage, and configure resources
   * The agent will process requests from the Systems Manager service in AWS and run them, then report bck with a status and execution information
+* For EC2 instances, managed instance profile `EnablesEC2ToAccessSystemsManagerRole ` can be used to grant systems maanger permissions
+* For non-EC2, you can use Service Roles
 ## Application Management

 ### Application Manager